 Anyone with Norwegian citizenship or permanent residence has earned a permanent right to live in Norway.
 This generally requires you to have been born in Norway, or lived here for a minimum period of time, generally five years for EEA citizens and seven years for everyone else.
 At this point, if you meet the requirements (which include language ability and income), you can apply for permanent residence, which would give you the right to live in Norway during your retirement.

 Without a permanent residence permit, European citizens would need to register under the EEA registration scheme, and be able to prove an income of at least NOK 179,748 per year, which can come from private funds and/or a pension.
 You must also hold an EU Health Insurance card, or take out private health insurance.
+You can read more about immigration to Norway here.

 Cost of living